 Sadly, many people become addicted to nonbenzodiazepines like Lunesta and Sonata.
 Difficulties with coordination, dry mouth, and daytime drowsiness are some of the side effects that can indicate an addiction.
 Overdosing on sleeping pills can lead to slowed breathing, coma, and death.
-That’s why call 911 if you’re suspecting a case of an overdose.

 In addition, there are other sedatives.
 Note that alcohol also falls in the sedative-hypnotic group, causing one of the most severe addictions and life-threatening withdrawal symptoms.

 Abusing sedative-hypnotics is dangerous.
 As mentioned above, withdrawal can be painful and demotivate people to quit, which can lead to many financial, family and social problems.
 Signs of withdrawal are:

 Actually, people who abuse sleeping pills report that coping with rebound insomnia is one of the hardest things to do when trying to stay clean.
 Other withdrawal symptoms, such as convulsions, fever, and unconsciousness can result in death.